makeitworkpress/wp-components/README.md

 ## Usage

-Require the Ajax.php, Boot.php and Build.php files in your theme functions.php or custom plugin.
+Require the Ajax.php, Boot.php and Build.php files in your theme functions.php or a custom plugin.
 Additionaly, you could also use an autoloader or include it as a repository using Composer.

 ### Booting Components
 Before building components, you should boot the general script which enqueues the styles and scripts by the components.